-The Salvation Army plays an important role in communities across the UK, Ireland and Crown Dependencies, providing frontline support and pastoral care for thousands, including some of the most marginalised people.
+The Salvation Army plays an important role in communities across the UK and Ireland, providing frontline support and pastoral care for some of our countries most marginalised people.

 As a church and charity, we are committed to seeking justice and reconciliation, so that all our communities can flourish.
 This mission gives us many opportunities to hear directly from some of the most vulnerable and marginalised people in the country.